Myasthenia Gravis Plasma & Serum Samples

 Myasthenia Gravis (MG) Overview

-Myasthenia gravis (MG) is a neuromuscular disease that causes weakness in the skeletal muscles, which are the muscles the body uses for movement.
+In fact, myasthenia gravis (MG) is a neuromuscular disease that causes weakness in the skeletal muscles, which are the muscles the body uses for movement.

 The name myasthenia gravis, which is Latin and Greek in origin, means “grave, or serious, muscle weakness.”